kubecost/docs/install-and-configure/install/kubecostv2.md

 As a FederatedETL user, there should be minimal changes.
 Be aware that Kubecost 2.x removes the Federator and instead introduces the Aggregator.
 When upgrading to Kubecost 2.x, the federator pod will not be deployed.
 No action is required.

+{% hint style="warning" %}
-It is important that `.Values.federatedETL.federatedCluster=true` in all your deployments.
+Ensure you have set the Helm flag `.Values.federatedETL.federatedCluster=true` in all your deployments.
 Each cluster is still responsible for building & pushing ETL files to the object store.
+{% endhint %}

 When upgrading to Kubecost 2.0, the Aggregator should be automatically deployed.
-No additional values need to be set, however additional details can be found [here](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md).
+No additional values need to be set, however additional details can be found in our [Aggregator](/install-and-configure/install/multi-cluster/federated-etl/aggregator.md) doc.

 ## (Enterprise) Thanos users